-Management has reassessed the critical accounting policies as disclosed in our 2002 Annual Report to Stockholders on Form 10-K and determined that, except as provided below for the Fox River matter, no changes, additions, or deletions are needed to the policies as disclosed, and there were no significant changes in our estimates associated with those policies.
+Management has reassessed the critical accounting policies as disclosed in our 2002 Annual Report to Stockholders on Form 10-K and our Form 10-Q report for the quarter ended June 30, 2003.
+We have updated our critical accounting policies for revenue recognition, due to the required adoption of EITF Issue No. 00-21, and for environmental and legal contingencies, due to events associated with the Fox River environmental matter.
+With respect to our other critical accounting policies, management has determined that no changes, additions, or deletions are needed to the policies as disclosed, and there were no significant changes in our estimates associated with those policies.